 If to LICENSOR:

-National Institute of Plant Health Management, Department of Agriculture and cooperation, Government of India, Rajendranagar, Hyderabad – 500 030 (Fax-04024015346
+National Institute of Plant Health Management, Department of Agriculture and cooperation, Government of India, Rajendranagar, Hyderabad – 500 030 (Fax-04024015346)

 By such notice either party may change their address for future notices.

 Notices delivered in person shall be deemed to have been given on the date delivered.
 Notices sent by fax shall be deemed given on the date faxed.
 Notices mailed shall be deemed given on the date postmarked on the envelope.